getkeops/keops/doc/introduction/why_using_keops.rst

 High performances
 =================

-KeOps fits into a thriving ecosystem of Python/C++ libraries for scientific computing.
-So how does it compare with other acceleration franeworks such as ?
+KeOps fits within a thriving ecosystem of Python/C++ libraries for scientific computing.
+So how does it compare with other acceleration franeworks such as
+Numba, Halide, Julia or JAX/XLA?
-To answer this question, Let us now briefly explain the relationship between our library, and the
+To answer this question, let us now briefly explain the relationship between our library and the wider software stack for tensor computing.

 Tensor computing on the GPU
 ----------------------------